• Log in

 3. Segment Your Audience

-You should always segment your list based on personal attributes like location, gender, age, and interests.
-This helps you create more focused and targeted campaigns that give better results.
+This helps you create more focused email campaigns that give better results.
 For example, sending a targeted deal or offer right after someone abandons their cart has a better chance of converting than a generic email.

 Make sure to have a marketing automation solution like Sender that helps you set up automation triggers and segment your email list easily.

-4. Leverage User Data
+4. Leverage Customer Data

 In today’s digital marketing day and age, getting the most out of user data is necessary to offer personalized and spot-on experiences.
 Getting your hands on these valuable resources allows you to tweak your messages, deals, and interactions to perfectly fit customers’ needs and preferences.

-So, where should you begin?
-First, gather relevant user data from different channels: websites, mobile apps, and social media.
+1. Gather relevant user data from different channels: websites, mobile apps, and social media.
 This could include demographics, what people click on, what they buy, and what they like.
-Build up detailed customer profiles to understand each person.
+Build up detailed customer profiles to understand each person;

 5. Give Personalized Recommendations